 What is the Character Skills Snapshot?

-- The Character Skills Snapshot has been developed through the EMA to provide a standardized online tool for schools to assess the character of their applicants.
+The Character Skills Snapshot has been developed by the EMA to provide a standardized online tool for schools to assess the character of their applicants.
 It is intended for students applying to independent schools for grades 6 through 12.
 The Snapshot does not replace other pieces of the application process, such as the interview or recommendation letters.
 It is a supplement designed to enable a more holistic view of the student.
 The Snapshot does not replace the SSAT or ISEE tests.

-- At this point, over 400 schools have added the Character Skills Snapshot as a component of their application as either requiring or recommending.
-There is not a master list available, so you will have to check the specific admissions pages of the schools you are applying to (or contact the admissions offices directly) in order to determine if it will be required for their application process.
+Many independent schools have added the Character Skills Snapshot as either a required or recommended component of their application.
+Until EMA publishes a master list of these schools, you will have to check the specific admissions pages of the schools you are applying to (or contact the admissions offices directly) in order to determine if it will be required in their application process.

-- In a quick search of schools, I was able to find the following language regarding their use of the Snapshot in the admissions process:
+In a quick online search of schools*, I was able to find the following language regarding their use of the Snapshot in the admissions process:

-- *I was not able to find a school that listed The Character Skills Snapshot as required in my preliminary search of private day and boarding schools in Connecticut and Massachusetts.
+*I was not able to find a school in our area that listed the Character Skills Snapshot as required in my preliminary search of private day and boarding schools.

 What skills are tested?